sholevs66/Deep-Soli---Hand-Gesture-recognition/README.md

 `python train.py`

 ## Logging
 For each run, a folder named by date and time will be created with a log file containing info about the parameters.
-Losses arrays, accuracy arrays and figures are saved there as well.
+Losses arrays, accuracy arrays, figures and the trained model are saved there as well.

 ![Alt text](acc_epochs.png?raw=true "Title")